tapsellorg/TapsellDocument/src/jekyll/docs/plus-sdk/android/initialize-en.md

 ---
 layout: classic-docs
-title: Initializing TapsellPlus in Android
+title: Initializing Yelloadwise in Android
 lang: en
 permalink: /plus-sdk/android/initialize/index.html
 toc: true
 ---

-> If there is a problem or ambiguity, please refer to [common issues]({{site.baseurl}}/faq/plus-sdk/android/) or check the [GitHub Issues](https://github.com/tapsellorg/TapsellPlusSDK-AndroidSample/issues?Q=is%3Aissue) page.
+> If there is a problem or ambiguity, please refer to [common issues]({{site.baseurl}}/faq/plus-sdk/android/) or check the [GitHub Issues](https://github.com/irancell/YelloadwiseSDK-AndroidSample/issues?Q=is%3Aissue) page.
 {:data-title="Project build note" data-color="red"}

-First of all you will need to setup and import TapsellPlus into your project.
+First of all you will need to setup and import Yelloadwise into your project.

 ## Gradle setup